bianliu1013/bianliu1013.github.io/source/_posts/2015-5-17-LeetCode -Longest Valid Parentheses.md

----
-layout: post
-title: leetcode - Longest Valid Parentheses!
+title: Longest Valid Parentheses!
 date:   2015-05-17 11:23:32
-categories: leetcode c++
+categories: algothrim
+tags: algothrim
 ---

 Given a string containing just the characters '(' and ')', find the length of the longest valid (well-formed) parentheses substring.